Programme/Approved Electives for 2022/23

 Intended Learning Outcomes

-20 content study hours (including Q&A sessions and drop-in sessions)30 hours - preparation of group digital presentation40 hours - working on independent case study60 hours - independent study and class test completion
+20 content delivery hours (including Q&A sessions and drop-in sessions)30 hours - preparation of group digital presentation40 hours - working on independent case study60 hours - independent study and class test completion

 Successful completion of CSC-10025 or FSC-10005